 We assume that is generated according to some fixed but unknown distribution .
-We’ll be working with square loss as our loss function .
+We’ll be working with square loss .
 We will denote the joint distribution on pairs as .

 As always, we have a training set , which consists of i.i.d. samples from .
 Given our learning algorithm , we compute the prediction function .
 The square loss of a single prediction for a fixed element is given by the computation of:

-We will now show that this expression can be rewritten as a sum of three non-negative terms, and that each of these:
+This expectation is over randomly selected training sets of size , and over noise sources.
+We will now show that this expression can be rewritten as a sum of three non-negative terms:

 Note that here, is a second training set, also sampled from , that is independent of the training set .
 It has the same expectation, but it is different and thus produces a different trained model .